Therapy for NYC Professionals Who Feel Burned Out and Hopeless

 Burnout is more than fatigue—it is a persistent state of emotional, physical, and mental exhaustion.
 Unlike stress, which fluctuates and can be relieved with rest or a weekend off, burnout affects every aspect of life.
 Some symptoms may include:

-- Feeling wiped out that persists even after a full night’s sleep
+- Feeling wiped out that persists even after you get a full night’s sleep

 - Difficulty concentrating, forgetfulness, and reduced efficiency in tasks that were once manageable